im-tomu/fomu-workshop/README.md

 ## Python on Fomu

-You can load Python onto Fomu as an ordinary RISC-V binary.
-It is located in the root of the Fomu workshop files.
+You can load [MicroPython](https://micropython.org/), a small Python implementation, onto Fomu as an ordinary RISC-V binary.
+A precompiled binary is located in the root of the Fomu workshop files.
 Use `dfu-util` to load it:

 ```sh
 $ dfu-util -D micropython-fomu.dfu